Si Jagur

 Si Jagur or Ki Jagur is an old cannon of Portuguese heritage which is located in the Jakarta Fatahillah Museum.

 History

-Si Jagur cannon was made by a Portuguese named Manoel Tavares Baccaro in Macau, China, which was then brought by the Portuguese to Melaka, In Macau, this cannon was placed by the Portuguese in the fortress of St. Jago de Barra (St. Jago = the name of a saint, de Barra = near the beach, therefore it was called "Si Jagur").
+Si Jagur cannon was made by a Portuguese named Manoel Tavares Baccaro in Macau, China, which was then brought by the Portuguese to Melaka, In Macau, this cannon was placed by the Portuguese in the fortress of St. Jago de Barra (St. Jago = Saint James, de Barra = near the beach, therefore it was called "Si Jagur").

 Si Jagur was transferred from Macau to Malacca at some time in the 16th century.
 It was brought to Batavia by the Dutch after capturing Malacca in 1641.
 At first the VOC cannon was placed in Batavia Fortress, to guard the port.
 Then it was moved to an artillery magazine near Tongkol street.